Belgium

 Ubuntu 10.04 Lucid Lynx Beta 2 on April 8th

-Posted in Linux on April 3rd, 2010 by nicolas
+Posted in Linux on April 3rd, 2010 by Nicolas

 The next ubuntu release, 10.04 is planned to be released on April 29th 2010.
 While the date is closing by rapidly, the development process is right on its track.